segmentio/segment-docs/src/connections/storage/warehouses/faq.md

 Amazon's service has some more powerful features and will be more cost-effective for most cases.
 However, first time users of Amazon Web Services (AWS) will likely need to spend some time with the documentation to get set up properly.

-## How do I disable a newly created source from syncing to some or all warehouses?
+## How do I prevent a source from syncing to some or all warehouses when I first create it?

 When creating a new source, the source will sync to all warehouse(s) within a workspace by default.
 The source can be disabled from syncing to some or all warehouses within a workspace in two ways: